 Australian standards for convex mirrors

-Convex mirrors have been allowed on the left side of vehicles for some time, however in 2003 an alteration was made to Australian Design Rule 14/02 to allow the use of mirrors that comply with UN/ECE R46, the European standard for motor vehicle rear view mirrors.
+Convex mirrors feature a curved surface that gives a distorted perception of distance.
+They have been allowed on the left side of vehicles for some time, however in 2003 an alteration was made to Australian Design Rule 14/02 to allow the use of mirrors that comply with UN/ECE R46, the European standard for motor vehicle rear view mirrors.

 This was done as part of an ongoing program to harmonise Australian motor vehicle construction rules with other internationally recognised standards.